Skip to Content

 Let Me Know What You Think!

-I’d love to hear your thoughts on this small batch cake recipe!
+I’d love to hear your thoughts on this small batch vanilla cake recipe!
 Do you like to make smaller cakes like this?

 If you try this small batch vanilla cake recipe, please tag me @chelsweets and #chelsweets so that I can see your amazing creations!